BSB40120 – Certificate IV in Business

 International students must:

-• Be at least 18 years of age and must have completed at least the equivalent of Year 10.
-Equivalency can be demonstrated through completion of a qualification at Certificate II level or higher.
+• Be at least 18 years of age and have completed Year 12 or equivalent.

 UNITS OF COMPETENCY

-One (1) core unit and nine (9) elective units are required for the award of the BSB40215 Certificate IV in Business.
+Six (6) core units and six (6) elective units are required for the award of the BSB40120 Certificate IV in Business.

 Units have been selected in accordance with the packaging rules and are relevant to the work outcome, local industry requirements and qualification level.